 Report Says 1 In 3 U.N.
-Staffers Have Been Sexually Harassed
+Staffers Has Been Sexually Harassed

 One in 3 U.N. employees has reported being sexually harassed in the past two years, according to a survey that the United Nations released last week.